Olaf2K/ALT_caller_for_pilon/README.md

 ### 4) Running the script

 **run time: dependent on the size of the data, and scales non-linear because of the parralel nature of the script** **In our hands, on a Intel i5-10210U @ 1.60GHz: 180 000 reads <40 minutes; 3 000 000 reads less than two hours.
-Results may vary depending on the CPU**
+Results may vary depending on the CPU.**

 **To run:**
 1) Put both filter.py and replace.bash in the same folder as the VCF file you want to ALT call